MicrosoftDocs/microsoft-365-docs/microsoft-365/lighthouse/m365-lighthouse-sign-up.md

     5. If you aren't redirected to the Lighthouse portal, go to <a href="https://go.microsoft.com/fwlink/p/?linkid=2168110" target="_blank">https://lighthouse.microsoft.com</a>.

-3. If you see the message, "Microsoft 365 Lighthouse was removed for your organization," then you need to modify your partner tenant settings to allow the use of Lighthouse:
+3. If you see the message, "Microsoft 365 Lighthouse was removed for your organization," it means your partner tenant settings need to be modified to allow the use of Lighthouse.
+Reach out to an admin in your partner tenant and ask them to follow these steps:

     1. Go to the Microsoft 365 admin center at <a href="https://go.microsoft.com/fwlink/p/?linkid=2024339" target="_blank">https://admin.microsoft.com</a> and sign in using your partner tenant credentials.